weiplanet/loopback-next/docs/site/migration/LB3-vs-LB4-booting.md

 Controllers and Repositories import models as regular TypeScript classes since they are required at compile time.

+{% include note.html content="Booters are LoopBack 4 artifacts that are used
+for modularly adding functionality to the framework.
+Controllers, Repositories, Datasources, Interceptors, etc., are added using booters, custom booters can be written for adding new functionality to the framework." %}

 #### 4. Setting up middleware